Chinas Software Industry Expands In First 4 Months - UrduPoint

 China's Software Industry Expands In First 4 Months

-BEIJING, June 4 (UrduPoint / Pakistan Point News - 4th Jun, 2023 ) :China's software and information technology service industry reported double-digit growth in revenue and profits in the first four months of the year, data from the Ministry of Industry and Information Technology showed.
+BEIJING, June 5 (UrduPoint / Pakistan Point News - 5th Jun, 2023 ) ::China's software and information technology service industry reported double-digit growth in revenue and profits in the first four months of the year, data from the Ministry of Industry and Information Technology showed.

 Profits of the sector expanded 13.8 percent year on year to 367.4 billion Yuan (about 51.77 billion U.S. Dollars) in the period, while revenue grew by 12.